-Elettra Fiumi is a journalist, filmmaker and entrepreneur.
+Elettra Fiumi is a filmmaker, journalist and entrepreneur.

 Elettra graduated from the Columbia University Graduate School of Journalism with a concentration in digital media in May 2011.
 She was the Speaker Director at the Columbia University School of Journalism during her year there, when she invited guests such as Christiane Amanpour and Terry Anderson.
 She also organized talks with Reporters Without Borders and a panel on iPad apps that included leaders from The New York Times, Gourmet and Popular Mechanics.

 Raised in Florence, Italy, she speaks Italian, English, French, and Spanish.
-Her travels have brought her to over a dozen countries including Pakistan, Senegal and Indonesia.
+She has traveled extensively including to Colombia, Mexico, Pakistan, Senegal and Indonesia.
 She also sailed on a tall ship through the Gulf of Mexico and blogged about it for Mount Holyoke College, where she graduated with honors.

 See her LinkedIn profile for more.